ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "Maybe that's the wrong question," Marcus said softly.
 "Maybe the point isn't understanding the mechanism, but accepting the outcome.
 Whether it's some design, a universal rhythm, or something else entirely, the result is the same—highly augmented humans Cross, and there's nothing we can do to stop it."

 I slumped in my chair, the weight of failure settling over me like a lead blanket.
-Weeks of investigation, systematic prevention attempts, direct confrontation with the most advanced intelligence in existence—all of it had yielded nothing but confirmation that the pattern was universal, inevitable, and beyond my power to change.
+Months of investigation, systematic prevention attempts, direct confrontation with the most advanced intelligence in existence—all of it had yielded nothing but confirmation that the pattern was universal, inevitable, and beyond my power to change.

 "So what do we do?"
 I asked, my voice barely above a whisper.